mihanizator/developer-site/config-1_x_0.md

 Revision is used to define how different Clients with the same config `name` are performing upgrades.
 Because the same `name` and `revision` should represent the same config, one needs to bump the revision number so that system may perform a rolling-upgrade.
-Otherwise, the new config will never be applied if at least one Client with the same `name` is still online.
+Otherwise, the new config will never be applied if at least one client with the same `name` is still online.

 ### mount-points